Venthe/gitea-helm-chart/docs/ha-setup.md

 This volume cannot be mounted by multiple pods.
 Hence, a RWX volume is required and (optionally) an external HA-ready object storage.

-To use `minio` you need to deploy and configure an external `minio` instance yourself.
-To store packages in `minio`, you need to explicitly define `gitea.config."storage.packages".STORAGE_TYPE` as shown below.
+To use `minio` you need to deploy and configure an external `minio` instance yourself and explicitly define the `STORAGE_TYPE` values as shown below.

 Note that `MINIO_BUCKET` here is just a name and does not refer to a S3 bucket.
 It's the root access point for all objects belonging to the respective application, i.e., to Gitea in this case.